WillOram/AzureAD-incident-response/README.md

 -   **Understand available Azure AD and Microsoft 365 licenses**, and how these are allocated out to employees and accounts.

--   **Understand how Azure AD and Office 365 and secured**, including how logs are monitored for security alerts, what security controls / features are configured (e.g. Azure Privileged Identity Management) and privilege groups are reviewed.
+-   **Understand how Azure AD and Office 365 and secured**, including how logs are monitored for security alerts, what security controls / features are configured (e.g. Azure Privileged Identity Management) and how privilege groups are reviewed.

 ## Identify and export available logs and configuration information